cs10/su25/_labs/lab03.md

 Examples:
 - is num: "17" prime?.
 This will return True.
 - is num: "10" prime?.
 This will return False.
 - is num: "2” prime?.
-This will return False.
+This will return True.

 ## Block 5: report only prime numbers from list: _